Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: The Kuranishi type moduli space of a proper CR submersion.

-\remark{Remark} We will also consider the space $W_2^r(\Bbb S^1,K_{c_0})$.
-We denote it by $\overline{K}^g$.
-The interest is that $\overline{K}^g$ is a Banach analytic space (cf. Section I.1), whereas $K^g$ is not. \endremark \demo{Proof} We keep the same notations as in the previous subsections and recall that $U_\phi$ is defined as the quotient of some open neighborhood $U$ of $c_0$ by $\phi$.
-By Theorem 1, shrinking $U$ and thus $U_\phi$ if necessary, attached to $U$ is an analytic space $K_U$ together with an analytic a.c. map of $U$ onto $K_U$ such that $K_U$ is the leaf space of the $\Gamma_L$-foliation of $U$.
-We want now to define an analytic space $K_{c_0}$ attached to $U_\phi$.

-If $\phi$ is the identity, there is nothing to do.
-We have $U_\phi=U$ and we take $K_{c_0}=K_U$, that is we take exactly the analytic space given by Theorem 1.

-To do the general case, it would be natural to define $K_{c_0}$ as the quotient of $K_U$ by the action of $\phi$.
-However, the resulting quotient space is not always an analytic space and we have to consider two different cases.

-Indeed, when dealing in the previous subsection with the construction of $U_\phi$, we imposed the condition of $\phi$ not being a biholomorphism.
+\begin{proof} We keep the same notations as in the previous sections and recall that $U_\phi$ is defined as the quotient of some open neighborhood $U$ of $c_0$ by $\phi$.
+By Theorem \ref{foliationtrivial}, shrinking $U$ and thus $U_\phi$ if necessary, attached to $U$ is an analytic space $K_U$ together with an analytic a.c. map of $U$ onto $K_U$ such that $K_U$ is the leaf space of the $L$-foliation of $U$.
+We want now to define an analytic space $K_{c_0}$ attached to $U_\phi$. \\ If $\phi$ is the identity, there is nothing to do.
+We have $U_\phi=U$ and we take $K_{c_0}=K_U$, that is we take exactly the analytic space given by Theorem \ref{foliationtrivial}. \\ To do the general case, it would be natural to define $K_{c_0}$ as the quotient of $K_U$ by the action of $\phi$.
+However, the resulting quotient space is not always an analytic space and we have to consider two different cases. \\ Indeed, in Hypothesis \ref{noselfint}, we imposed the condition of $\phi$ not being a biholomorphism.
 This forces $c_0$ to have distinct endpoints.
 It follows that, when gluing $U_k$ to $U_1$ through $\phi$, the resulting quotient space is Hausdorff (at least after shrinking).
 The fact that $U_k$ and $U_1$ may be supposed to be disjoint is fundamental in this process.
 In the same way, when performing the same gluing onto $K_U$, we must ensure that the glued pieces corresponding to $K_1$ and $K_k$ in $K_U$ are disjoint to obtain an analytic space.
-This is possible (shrinking $U$ if necessary) if and only if the image $c$ of $c_0$ in $K_U$ is not a loop.
+This is possible (shrinking $U$ if necessary) if and only if the image $c_U$ of $c_0$ in $K_U$ is not a loop. \\ Indeed, we may assume that